-5 SNOMED CT vocabulary domain constraints
+5 SNOMED CT concept domain constraints

 5.1 Introduction

 This section presents general guidance regarding which SNOMED CT concepts are suitable for use as values for specific attributes of the main classes of the Clinical Statement pattern.
-These value set constraints are presented at a fairly high level, by partitioning of SNOMED CT into a number of major concept classes that relate to the Vocabulary Domains of that apply to the relevant HL7 attributes.
+These value set constraints are presented at a fairly high level, by partitioning of SNOMED CT into a number of major concept classes that relate to the concept domains that apply to the relevant HL7 attributes.

 In most cases, these value sets are supersets of the values used in the constrained models in Common Patterns (§ 3 ) (any exceptions to this are indicated).